If you have questions about Sheriff Sales please call (812) 434-6645

 or email us by clicking this link

 A Sheriff Sale is the result of a court ordered bank foreclosure for the non-payment of standard monthly mortgage.
 In Vanderburgh County, this sale is scheduled once each month (generally the last Thursday of the month at 10 am).
 Effective May 2015 the Vanderburgh County Sheriff Sale time will be shortened to a half hour (10:00am to 10:30am).
 This type of sale should not be confused with “Tax Sales” which are held twice a year by the Treasurer’s Office for non-payment of real estate taxes.

 Sheriff Sales are not held on property location.
 They are held in Room 301 of the Civic Center.

-- Verified Bids packets must be delivered to the Lieberman data entry person, at the sale, between 9:00am and 10:00am on the day of the sale.
+- Bids packets must be delivered to the Lieberman data entry person, at the sale, between 9:30am and 10:00am on the day of the sale.
 Packets not received by 10:00am will be cancelled.

 - Taxes must be paid at the Vanderburgh County Treasurer’s office no later than 4:00pm on the day preceding the scheduled sale.
 Lieberman will receive a list of parcels with delinquent taxes soon after the 4:00pm deadline and will then cancel the sale of those parcels.

-- If the plaintiff intends to NOT enter a bid on a parcel (and, therefore, wishes the parcel price to be displayed as zero), then the plaintiff must notify VanderburghSheriffSales@LTnow.com prior to the day of sale.
+- If the plaintiff intends to NOT enter a bid on a parcel, then the plaintiff must notify VanderburghSheriffSales@LTnow.com prior to the day of sale.
 If Lieberman does not receive this notice, then the sale will be cancelled due to lack of required paperwork.